PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 each contract's allowed kinds rather than duplicate family-name lists.
 The four common-signature apply operations use an applier map, with an import-time resolver/apply coverage invariant; contextual PReLU/Slice/Split and recursive Add application remain explicit.
-The module is now 986 lines.
+The thirteen frozen specs, callbacks, preconditions, default statistics, and preflight function are now constructed once at module import.
+Adapter-liveness and recursive shared-plan helpers are also top-level rather than recreated per candidate.
+The module is currently 1,016 lines; this checkpoint prioritizes explicit helper contracts and lower runtime allocation, not a source-line threshold.

 The adjacent legacy ownership gate now builds action-kind counts once.
 Seven simple quantized family contracts declare only allowed and required kinds;